Plank theorems and their applications: a survey

-In 1973, the mathematician Fejes Tóth \cite{monthly} conjectured that if $n$ zones of equal width $w$ cover the unit disk, then $w$ is at least $\pi/n$.
+In 1973, the mathematician L. Fejes Tóth \cite{monthly} conjectured that if $n$ zones of equal width $w$ cover the unit sphere, then $w$ is at least $\pi/n$.
 He was partially motivated by the optimal establishment of $n$ operating stations on a new planet or the most economical way to explore a planet using $n$ satellites.
 He also formulated a more general conjecture where the widths of the zones may vary.

-\begin{conjecture}[Fejes Tóth's zone conjecture] The sum of the widths of the zones covering the unit disk is at least $\pi$. \end{conjecture}
+\begin{conjecture}[Fejes Tóth's zone conjecture] The sum of the widths of the zones covering the unit sphere is at least $\pi$. \end{conjecture}

-It is straightforward to generalize the previous definitions and \cref{conj Fejes} to unit spheres $S^d$ embedded in $\R^{d+1}$, but note that the conclusion of the conjecture would stay the same: it is independent of the ambient dimension.
+It is straightforward to generalize the previous definitions and \cref{conj Fejes} to the unit spheres $S^d$ embedded in $\R^{d+1}$, but note that the conclusion of the conjecture would stay the same: it is independent of the ambient dimension.
 Also, papers by Rosta \cite{rosta} and Linhart \cite{linhart} deal with the special cases of coverings by $3$ or $4$ zones, respectively.